List of One-Punch Man chapters

+As of November 2025, the manga remake has released 223 chapters.

 The series began publication in Viz Media's Weekly Shonen Jump (Shonen Jump Alpha at the time) in North America on January 21, 2013.
-The first digital volume in February 2014.
+The first digital volume was released in February 2014.
 One-Punch Man was one of a number of series that Viz made available on ComiXology in June 2014.
 The manga was released in print in the United States starting in September 2015.

-As of October 2025, the manga series has been collected into 27 tankōbon volumes, 24 of which have been republished in English.
+As of October 2025, the manga series has been collected into 35 tankōbon volumes, 31 of which have been republished in English.

-Volume list
+Volumes

-Individual chapters of the series are called punches; for example, chapter 37 is "Punch 37".
-Bonus manga that are one to two page(s) long are not listed in the index.
-Bonus chapters are listed after chapter lists.
+Individual chapters of the series are referred to as "Punches"; for example, Chapter 37 is titled "Punch 37".
+Bonus manga are added after the chapter list.
+However, bonus manga that are not included in the volumes' table of contents are also not listed in this index.

 Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
+These chapters have not yet been published in a tankōbon volume.